-D.2.1 32x32x2bpp & 64x64x2bpp AND/XOR Pixel Plane Modes
+D.2.1 32x32x2bpp and 64x64x2bpp AND/XOR Pixel Plane Modes

-These two modes are designed to follow the Microsoft WindowsTM cursor data plane structure, which provides two colors that may be used to draw the cursor, a third color for transparency (which allows the main display image behind the cursor to show through), and a fourth color for inverted transparency (which allows the main display image behind the cursor to show through).
+These two modes are designed to follow the Microsoft Windows cursor data plane structure, which provides two colors that may be used to draw the cursor, a third color for transparency (which allows the main display image behind the cursor to show through), and a fourth color for inverted transparency (which allows the main display image behind the cursor to show through, but with its color inverted).
 Each pixel position within the cursor is defined by the combination of two bits of data, each of which is stored in planes referred to as the "AND" plane and the "XOR" plane.

-In the 32x32x2bpp AND/XOR pixel plane mode, it is possible to have up to 16 different 256byte patterns stored in a 4KB memory space starting at the base address specified in the low and high base address registers for the given cursor.
+In the 32x32x2bpp AND/XOR pixel plane mode, it is possible to have up to 16 different 256 byte patterns stored in a 4KB memory space starting at the base address specified in the low and high base address registers for the given cursor.
 In 64x64x2bpp AND/XOR pixel plane mode, only up to 4 different 1KB patterns may be stored.